Nurislom373/Fluent-Doc/README.md

 implementation group: 'io.github.nurislom373', name: 'spring-boot-starter-fluent', version: '1.0.0'
 ```

-## Example
+## How to Use

-The first thing you need to do after adding the dependency is to configure the bot token and username
+After adding the dependency, set up your bot by adding the bot token and username in your application.yaml file.

 ```yaml
 fluent: